ubc-web-services/Megatron/README.md

 MODULES NOT RECOMMENDED
 _______________________

-jQuery update - jquery versions over 1.6.x currently break ctools (which breaks views [which is really, really bad]) - jquery has been updated for the Megatron theme, but not for the admin theme (allowing ctools to function normally) - you MUST use an alternate admin theme for ctools/views to function correctly until core is patched.
+jQuery update - jquery versions over 1.6.x currently break ctools (which breaks views [which is really, really bad]) - jquery has been updated for the Megatron theme, but not for the admin theme (allowing ctools to function normally)
+Environment Indicator - breaks in jquery versions 1.8+

 *for all things broken and otherwise terribly wrong, please contact Bjorn Thompson.